Sharrnah/whispering/documentation/configurations.md

 device_out_index: None,  # output device index for TTS
 tts_model: ["en", "v3_en"],  # TTS language and model to use
 tts_voice: "en_0",  # TTS voice (one of silero tts voices, or "last" to use last used voice)

-# FLAN-T5 settings
-flan_enabled: false  # Enable FLAN A.I.
-llm_model: ''  # LLM model to use.
-Can be "flan", "bloomz" or "gptj"
-flan_size: large  # LLM model size.
-Can be "small", "base", "large", "xl" or "xxl"
-flan_bits: 32  # precision can be set to 32 (float), 16 (float) or 8 (int) bits.
-8 bits is the fastest but least precise
-flan_device: cpu  # can be "cpu", "cuda" or "auto". ("cuda" and "auto" doing the same)
-flan_whisper_answer: true  # if True, the FLAN A.I. will answer to results from the Whisper A.I.
-flan_process_only_questions: true  # if True, the FLAN A.I. will only answer to questions
-flan_osc_prefix: 'AI: '  # prefix for OSC messages
-flan_translate_to_speaker_language: false  # Translate from english to speaker language
-flan_prompt: ''  # text for prompts or wraps prompt around input text if ?? (two question-marks) is present in the string.
-Otherwise, it is added to the end of the string.
-flan_memory: ''  # longer term memory for FLAN A.I.
-flan_conditioning_history: 0  # Number of previous messages to condition on.
-0 for no conditioning.

 # plugin settings
 plugins: {}  # list of plugins to load.